 Shrimp is one of the most common types of shellfish consumed all around the world.
-They’ve been thought of as nutritious and rich in protein, while their cholesterol content has been called into question many times.
+They’re nutritious and rich in protein, but their cholesterol content has been called into question many times.
 Here are some fun facts about shrimps and their nutrition which may clear any doubts you have…

 When evaluating the calorie and fat content of the shrimp, the methods of cooking them is crucial.
 The calories remain low when you boil or steam the shellfish.
 However, fried or breaded shrimps are more popular among people and this changes the nutrition profile significantly.
 For example, when you eat shrimp that has been floured, breaded or battered and fried in oil, the calorie content increases to 250.